elaforge/karya/doc/INSTALL.md

         % cabal install --extra-include-dirs=$HOME/homebrew/include \
             --extra-lib-dirs=$HOME/homebrew/lib --only-dependencies

 - lilypond for the lilypond backend.
+This is optional.

 - The bravura font for music symbols: <http://www.smufl.org/fonts/>